zoisite-rb/zoisite-rb/guides/source/active_record_migrations.md

 Zoisite provides a set of commands to run certain sets of migrations.

-The very first migration related rails command you will use will probably be `bin/rails db:migrate`.
+The very first migration related zoisite command you will use will probably be `bin/zoisite db:migrate`.
 In its most basic form it just runs the `change` or `up` method for all the migrations that have not yet been run.
 If there are no such migrations, it exits.
 It will run these migrations in order based on the date of the migration.